Proxy adviser Glass Lewis backs Recchi as chairman of Telecom Italia

 Some Telecom Italia minority investors led by Marco Fossati are seeking greater representation on the company’s board, which they say is too influenced by Telefonica.

-Fossati, Telecom’s second-largest shareholder, has proposed as chairman Vito Gamberale, the head of infrastructure fund F2i and main shareholder of fibre optic group Metroweb.
+Fossati, Telecom’s second-largest shareholder, has proposed as chairman Vito Gamberale, the head of infrastructure fund F2i and main shareholder of fiber optic group Metroweb.

 Glass Lewis said Gamberale could have a potential conflict of interest if appointed chairman of Telecom Italia.